 Tannins can offer several health benefits for your shrimp.
 One of the primary benefits is their ability to create a more natural and comfortable environment for your shrimp.
 Many shrimp species are native to habitats like streams and ponds, where decaying plant matter often stains the water with tannins.
 Tannins can help your shrimp feel more at home in their tank by mimicking these conditions.

 Another significant benefit of tannins is their antibacterial properties.
 Tannins can inhibit the growth of harmful bacteria in your tank, helping to keep your shrimp healthy.
-They can also discourage the growth of certain types of fungi and algaeOpens in a new tab., contributing to a cleaner and healthier tank environment.
+They can also discourage the growth of certain types of fungi and algae, contributing to a cleaner and healthier tank environment.

 Tannins can also benefit your shrimp’s health by influencing the water parameters.
 They can lower the pH and soften the water, conditions that are preferred by many shrimp species.
 This can be particularly beneficial for shrimp species that are sensitive to water conditions, such as Caridina shrimp.